HMS Nestor (1915): Battle of Jutland

 Nestor took part in an attack upon the German battlecruiser squadron commanded by Admiral Franz von Hipper, which was engaged by the British battlecruiser squadron under Admiral David Beatty at the start of the battle of Jutland.
 Twelve destroyers were despatched to approach the line of German battlecruisers and attack with torpedoes.
 Nestor was lead ship in the attack, followed immediately by HMS Nomad.
 The attack was met part-way to their target by a German destroyer squadron which exchanged fire as the ships passed.
 The German battlecruisers turned away, so Nestor also turned back towards the British battlecruisers.
 However, it now became clear the German battlecruisers had altered course to align with the main German High Seas Fleet, which was now just visible.
 Accompanied by HMS Nicator and HMS Moorsom, Nestor approached to 3000 yards of the battleships, receiving increasing fire as more German ships brought guns to bear on the destroyers.
 Nestor was hit and disabled, requiring Nicator to veer off at the last minute from firing its torpedoes so as to avoid a collision.
 Nicator then broke off and returned to the British squadron.
 Nestor and Nomad, both disabled after their attack on the battlecruisers, were left to face the approach of the entire German battle fleet.
 The two ships fired their remaining torpedoes at the approaching enemy, before inevitably being sunk.
-Nomad was closest, so was attacked first and sank after a few minutes receiving fire.
+Nomad was the closer, so was attacked first and sank after a few minutes receiving fire.
 Her surviving crew were picked up by German ships.

 Commander Edward Bingham ordered all charts and confidential books to be destroyed, and the ship's boats and rafts to be provided with water and biscuits and to be launched.
 He then ordered his crew to lay out cables, as if in anticipation of a tow, simply as an exercise to keep them occupied.
 German ships opened fire when they reached a range of five miles.
 The last torpedo was launched, but after only two or three minutes fire, the ship was sinking rapidly and was abandoned.
 Nestor sank at approximately 5.30 pm.